qaboxletstest/Cypress-Google_Lighthouse-Demo/README.md

   });
 };
 ```
->*  Inform Cypress of Lighthouse Command
+>*  Inform Cypress of Lighthouse Command - add the following line in the cypress/support/commands.js file

 > ```import ‘cypress-audit/commands’;```